 When you add in the competent wattage and the internal space, which is large enough for the bigger plates in your home, it’s tough to see what this Panasonic model doesn’t do right.
 This 2.2 cu ft microwave is a winner.
 Even the design is pleasantly modern and easy to clean in case of grease or stains.
 This microwave really does impress on every level…but it’s not an over the range model, which may limit your options.

 #2 Toshiba EM925A5A-SS Microwave – Best Countertop Microwave

 Watts: 900 | One Touch: 30 Seconds, 6 Menu Buttons | Power Levels: 10

 It still offers excellent capabilities like nine different menu buttons for specific foods, but the design makes things easy without the need to learn any new controls.
 The model also sports an interior, Teflon-like finish called EasyClean, which is designed to allow you to wipe down spills easily (although if you are wondering how to clean a microwave that’s truly dirty, we’ve got some more detailed information for you).
 The model also comes in both standard and black stainless steel, although the black stainless version is a little more expensive, so you may lose out on the excellent cost savings that come with this Kenmore if you go for that option instead.
 It has 10 power settings.

 Since this model is particularly affordable, this is a good time to mention that prices can fluctuate based on inventory and other factors.
-We can’t necessary guarantee that our listed prices are the rule of law.
+We can’t necessarily guarantee that our listed prices are the rule of law.
 The good news here is that they may drop and save you even more money!
 But this Toshiba model still remains one of the most affordable picks we found of the bunch.